sourcegraph/handbook/content/departments/product-engineering/product/process/product_feedback_rotation.md

 # Product feedback rotation

 Sourcegraph has a number of [user & stakeholder feedback sources](user_stakeholder_feedback.md), each with an owner.
-The product team is responsible for replying and triaging feedback from some sources.
-To make sure this gets done, the PM team takes two-week long rotations.
+Each product manager is ultimately responsible for feedback in their area.
+The product team is responsible as the first responder for replying and triaging feedback from some sources.
+To make sure this is taken core of, a PM is is assigned to a rotation every two week.

 If you are the PM on rotation, your are responsible for: